Tochemey/goakt/docs/reference/v400-changes.md

+---
-# API Changes (v4.0.0)
+title: API Changes (v4.0.0)
+description: Breaking changes and new APIs in v4.
+sidebarTitle: "📝 API Changes (v4.0.0)"
+---

 A quick summary of v4.0.0 changes.
-For the complete migration guide, see [Migration from v3.x](../getting-started/migration-v3.md).
+For the complete migration guide, see [Migration from v3.x](../getting-started/migration-v3).

 ## Executive summary